ethanz528/MusicStorageSystem/README.md

 #### Instructions for Grader

 <ul>
-<li>You can generate the first required event (add and remove songs to my music library) by clicking music library in the main menu, then clicking add and remove.</li>
+<li>You can generate the first required event (add and remove songs to my music library) by clicking music library in the main menu, then clicking add and remove</li>
-<li>You can generate the second required event by (create multiple playlists) by clicking playlsits then clicking add and remove </li>
+<li>You can generate the second required event by (create multiple playlists) by clicking playlsits then clicking add and remove</li>
 <li>You can locate my visual component by clicking play music, then selecting a playlist and clicking play</li>
 <li>You can trigger my audio component by clicking play music, then selecting a playlist and clicking play</li>
 <li>You can save the state of my application by clicking the save muci button in the main menu</li>